ali-safari-tec/anbar/README.md

 # 📦 Anbar

-### Warehouse Management System built with WPF & SQL Server
+### Warehouse Management System built with WPF & Sqlite

-A desktop warehouse management application developed using C#, WPF and SQL Server.
+A desktop warehouse management application developed using C#, WPF and Sqlite.

 Designed to manage products, purchases, sales, inventory, expenses and financial reports through a modern desktop interface.